 Why is jitter such a problem for VoIP phone calls?

 Whenever network jitter is discussed, VoIP phone calls are one of the most commonly cited areas where jitter is detrimental.
 This is primarily because of the way VoIP data transfers occur.
 When you talk into a VoIP phone your voice is converted into data that is transmitted via the internet.
 Your voice is broken down into lots of different packets and then transmitted to the caller on the other end.

 However, while your segmented voice data is in transit it is competing alongside the range of other traffic traveling through your network.
 All of this data takes a toll on network resources which sometimes results in delay.
 This delay may not be apparent when downloading a file but when your voice comes through disorganized packets will result in messing up and distorting what you originally said to the user.

 In contrast, when you send an email, packets are reassembled just before they reach the user on the other end.
-With VoIP calls, there is no time for this and thus your voice sounds out of sequence.
+With VoIP calls, there is no time for this and thus your voice sounds out of sequence, hence VOIP call quality is affected.
 It is for this reason that VoIP is one of the key points of concern when thinking about network jitter because it is one of the most susceptible.
 This is true for other real-time services like video calls and video gaming as well.

 One of the most common causes of jitter on VoIP services is the absence of packet prioritization.
 If voice packets aren’t prioritized then the end-user is very likely to receive jitter.
 The solution lies in going to the router and prioritizing which packets are transferred across the network (we’ll look at packet prioritization in further detail below).